vaadin-component-factory/svg/README.md

 This Add-on is distributed under Apache 2.0

-Component Factory Network is written by Vaadin Ltd.
+Component Factory Svg is written by Vaadin Ltd.

 ### Sponsored development
 Major pieces of development of this add-on has been sponsored by multiple customers of Vaadin.
 Read more  about Expert on Demand at: [Support](https://vaadin.com/support) and  [Pricing](https://vaadin.com/pricing)